-Oracle Federal Financials (Oracle), Oracle Business Intelligence (OBI), Discoverer and OneStream
+Oracle Federal Financials (Oracle), Oracle Business Intelligence (OBI), and OneStream

 Oracle Managed Cloud Services operates Oracle R12 and Oracle 12.2 databases in a Linux operating system environment.
 Oracle uses a two-tier web-based infrastructure with a front-end Internet user interface and a database residing on the secure network.
 The application accesses the database Internet Protocol (IP) address on a specified port that is defined in the Access Control List.
 Only select IP addresses that are defined in the Access Control List are permitted to connect to the database IP.
 Internet access is via a 128-bit or higher Transport Layer Security (TLS) encrypted connection.
 The application is compliant with Section 508 of the Rehabilitation Act Amendment for 1998 for Americans with Disabilities (ADA).
 Functions of Oracle include budget execution, general ledger, purchasing, accounts payable, accounts receivable, project accounting, fixed assets, and manufacturing.
-ARC also currently uses two report writer packages; one called OBI and one called Discoverer.
-Both packages provide users with the ability to create their own ad-hoc reports for query purposes.
-Both are intuitive ad-hoc query, reporting, analysis, and Webpublishing tools that empower business users at all levels of the organization to gain immediate access to the Oracle operational database.
-The information from Discoverer and OBI is obtained directly from the Oracle tables.
-Discoverer was decommissioned in the Shared Environment for non-System Administrator users on November 30, 2019 and System Administrators' access was removed March 6, 2020.
-All Shared Environment system users are now using OBI.
-The Mint Environment system users gained access to OBI on May 29, 2020.
-The Discoverer decommission of the Mint Environment is targeted for November 2020 but could be extended as late as March 2021.
+ARC currently uses OBI as a report writer package.
+The package provides users with the ability to create their own ad-hoc reports for query purposes.
+It is an intuitive ad-hoc query, reporting, analysis, and Web-publishing tool that empowers business users at all levels of the organization to gain immediate access to the Oracle and PRISM operational database.
+The information from OBI is obtained directly from the Oracle and PRISM tables.
 OneStream is a corporate performance management tool hosted by the cloud environment.
 OneStream is configured to consolidate financial data and automate workflows for financial reconciliations and financial reporting processes.